HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 ## Clone healthcareai-r repo

-- Fork the repo (look for the link in the top right corner [here](https://github.com/HealthCatalystSLC/healthcareai-r).
 - Create a data science folder on your hard drive (if you don't have one)
+- Fork the repo [here](https://github.com/HealthCatalystSLC/healthcareai-r) (look for the link in the top right corner).
-- In the [github repo](https://github.com/HealthCatalystSLC/healthcareai-r/), click green 'Clone or download' and copy git link.
+- Click green 'Clone or download' button and copy git link.
 You'll want to use the HTML address unless you have an SSH key for git already.
 - Open RStudio
   - Look for Project dropdown (top right corner)
   - Click New Project